 This minor focuses on western, central, and Eastern Europe as well as Russia and enables students to pursue an interest in the social, historical, political, and cultural dimensions of this region.

-Students electing this minor must complete a minimum of 15 credits of coursework from the European Studies minor list, of which 3 credits may be at the 1000 level and the remaining must be at the 2000-level or higher.
-Courses must be drawn from at least three of the following departments: Art History; Economics; English; Geography; History; Literatures, Cultures, and Languages (including CAMS, CLCS, FREN, GERM, ILCS, and SPAN); Music; and Political Science.
+Students electing this minor must complete a minimum of 15 credits of coursework at the 2000-level or higher from the European Studies minor course list.
+Courses must be drawn from at least three different departments.
+Note that units within Literature, Cultures and Languages (e.g. CAMS, CLCS, FREN, GERM, ILCS, SPAN or other) are all part of the same department.
 Students are strongly encouraged to take HIST 2402.
 Education Abroad courses, special topics courses, and variable topics courses may count towards the minor when these focus on Europe or Russia.
 Three credits of independent study may be included when the independent study is focused on Europe or Russia.
 Students should select the courses in the minor in close consultation with a European studies minor advisor.

 In addition to completing the required coursework, European Studies minors must meet one of four tools and experience requirements: